WORLD CHAMPION ABALONE COOK-OFF & FESTIVAL

 YOU MAY USE WILD-CAUGHT ABALONE OR FARM-RAISED ABALONE

-ABALONE CHECK-IN ARRANGEMENTS: (Your booth # at check-in will not be the same as your booth # for the contest).
-Your booth #, hole punch and 2 free aprons will be brought by your booth by a MAPA representative.
+ABALONE CHECK-IN ARRANGEMENTS: (Your registration booth # at check-in will not be the same as the booth # provided for the competition).

 Make sure all shell-tagged abalone have been checked in by the abalone committee before you begin preparation of your recipe.
 MAXIMUM OF 12 ABALONE PER BOOTH, and only one recipe per booth.
 If you want to prepare two recipes, you will need to register two booths.